 - Dust collection systems & Mist collection System installed in Grinding Machine and Honing Machine enable collection of dust and oil mist at the time of grinding operations thus ensuring safe and clean environment. - The Company manufactures products customised for customers based on their recommended design incorporating cleanliness and environment friendly standards. - The packing material used for products supplied to its customers can be re-used multiple times and be recycled. - The Machines used are designed with operator safety system and necessary interlock to ensure safety while usage & production. - 2.
 For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional): - a.
-Reduction during sourcing/production/distribution achieved since the previous year throughout the value chain? - Water - Water Treatment: As a responsible organisation, the Company has been at the forefront when it comes to implementation of Effluent Treatment Plants (ETPs) and Sewage treatment plant (in line with the compliance norms in force). - Water recycle & Reuse: The Company has installed a RO plant to achieve zero discharge of water waste.
+Reduction during sourcing/production/distribution achieved since the previous year throughout the value chain? - Water - compliance norms in force). - Water recycle & Reuse: The Company has installed a RO plant to achieve zero discharge of water waste.